Agility with dogs

 To qualify, the dog must run “Clear” (no faults) within the Standard Course Time.
 Novice Agility dogs need to run at speeds of at least 2 metres per second ; Excellent at 2.5 mps and Masters at 3mps.
 Novice titles require 3 qualifications; Excellent require 5 qualifications and Masters need 7 qualifications.

-Jumping Dog titlesalncrysquestintunnel
+Jumping Dog titles

 Jumping courses are similar to Agility courses but do not include Contact equipment (such as Dog Walk, A-Frame,See-saw) or weave poles.
 This means that (1) dogs still learning to weave, can enter jumping trials and (2) the course times are therefore much faster.
 Dogs that are really fast have a tendency to miss the Contact Colours, and therefore get their Jumping titles before their Agility titles.